Software is composed of modules which are composed of lines of code.

 In the organization of business action plans, it is important to break down objectives into steps in order to achieve them and to know whether steps are nested within a higher level or whether they are adjacent.

 This may all seem rather academic, but it is part of the experience, of the training which leads to formulating plans.
 This is where we talk about breaking it down and building up.

 Bottom up projects

 A project may also start from a collection of observations, how to improve something, observations of operational failings, quality.
 The challenge is to make the aggregate project elegantly represent the sum of its parts, not leaving bits out.

-Bottom-up projects are about collecting and accumulating individual ideas and combine them into a project when they get to a critical mass.
+Bottom-up projects are about collecting and accumulating individual ideas and combining them into a project when they get to a critical mass.